kartonfarkas/api_docs/source/suite/prerequisites.rst

 Prerequisites
 =============

-For each Suite API request you need:
+For each Suite API request, you need:

- * Your username for the API
+ * your username for the API
- * Your secret for the API
+ * your secret for the API
- * The URL of the Suite environment API you use (e.g.: ‘https://suite5.emarsys.net/api/v2/’)
+ * the URL of the Suite environment API you use (e.g.: ‘https://suite5.emarsys.net/api/v2/’)

 This information is required to create the `API Authentication Header <http://documentation.emarsys.com/?page_id=1786>`_, which must be passed with every single request.
 If you do not have any of the data listed above, please contact your Account Manager.